 I’ve been writing fiction ever since.
 I do still write devotionals and poetry, and I do still lead poetry workshops as often as possible, but most of my time is now dedicated to my imaginary friends like Emily Morse and Gertrude, Gumshoe.

 I am so, so unbelievably grateful to be able to tell stories for a living, whether in prose or in verse.
 Thank you, God, for orchestrating the path that led me here.
 And thank you, faithful reader, for joining me on this journey.
-Whether you’ve been a member of one of my workshops, you picked up one of my paperbacks at Goodwill, you’ve read every ebook I’ve written, you’ve been to one of my readings, or you’re just hearing of me for the first time right now–I love having this connection with you, and I pray for big blessings for you and your loved ones.
+Whether you’ve been in one of my workshops, you picked up my paperback at Goodwill, you’ve been to one of my readings, or you’re just hearing of me for the first time right now–I love having this connection with you, and I pray for big blessings for you and your loved ones.